fredmoseley/fullcourt-ai/draft/leagues/2025-NFBKC-50s-#29/transcripts/round-1.md

 Would you like me to break down which categories each player gives you an edge in so you can see how your team would be shaped by each pick?
 ```
 ## Notes
-Problem with my initial prompt.
+I don’t love his FG% but he is a young star on the rise that has not reached his prime yet.
+Offers MVP upside.
+This was an easy pick

+## Problems
 ChatGPT recommended a player that was already drafted.